kagisearch/kagi-docs/docs/kagi/company/faqs.md

 Some results from traditional sources we use may reflect inherent biases beyond our control.

 What we maintain is a strict search-quality bias.
-We downrank web pages that contain ads and trackers, as this has emperically proven to improve search result quality for our members.
+We downrank web pages that contain ads and trackers, as this has empirically proven to improve search result quality for our members.

 We also empower our members with powerful tools like [domain preferences](../features/website-info-personalized-results.md) and [lenses](../features/lenses.md) to help them shape their search results in any way they prefer.